needl3/DairyRecordManagement/README.md

-#Readme
+<h1>Income Analysis System for cattle farmers</h1>
-This is an application built for the analysis of Dairy Income for Farmers.
-It's built for personal use and meant for single individual.
+This is an application built for the analysis of dairy income and expenses for farmers.
+It's built for personal for single individual.